Conformal Prediction Intervals with Temporal Dependence: Conformal Prediction with Temporal Dependence ( )

 where $g$ satisfies the following property:

-Again, we propose \textbf{Ratio-to-Median-Residual-normalization} ($\hat{C}^{\methodRat})$ as a simple example.
-First off, notice that while MAD-normalization can adapt to the scale of errors, it is less robust when there is heteroskedasticity along the longitudinal dimension; $\hat{m}$ will be influenced by the most noisy step $t'<t+1$.
+Here, we propose \textbf{Ratio-to-Median-Residual-normalization} ($\hat{C}^{\methodRat})$ as a simple example.
+First off, notice that while MAD-normalization can adapt to the scale of errors, it is less robust when there is heteroskedasticity along the longitudinal dimension; $\hat{m}$ will be influenced by the noisiest step $t'<t+1$.
 To cope with this issue, we could base $\hat{m}_{i,t+1}$ on the ranks, which are often more robust to outliers.
 Specifically, at $t+1$, we first compute the (cross-sectional) median absolute errors in the past:

 Then, for each $i\in[N+1]$, and each $t$, we compute the expanding mean of the median-normalized-residual:

 $nr_{i,t}$ can be viewed as an estimate of the relative non-conformity of $\TS_i$ up to time $t$.
 Thus, if we have a guess of the rank for $|r_{i, t+1}|$, denoted as $\hat{q}_{i, t+1}$, we could look up the corresponding quantile as: